 Something else you’ll notice about this treadmill is how robust it is – this thing weighs almost 450 lb fully assembled.
 Although it might be more challenging to move, this extra weight is a good thing- it makes the treadmill more stable.

-Stable enough to handle users weighing up to 400 lb safely.
+Stable enough to handle users weighing up to 400 lb safely (making it a great treadmill for heavy people).

 The heavy-duty frame and robust hardware give the Platinum Club Series the look and feel of a treadmill you’d find at your local gym.